xsharonhe/open_door/README.md

   We used Mashvisor's and Yelp's APIs to provide us with the necessary data to build this application.
-The data that we retrieved from Yelp was then also passed through a sentiment analyzer through the VADER library and used NLTK to provide a summary sentiment from the Yelp reviews based on a frequency dictionary. \n
+The data that we retrieved from Yelp was then also passed through a sentiment analyzer through the VADER library and used NLTK to provide a summary sentiment from the Yelp reviews based on a frequency dictionary.

 ## Features
 ![Search-page](https://github.com/xsharonhe/open_door/blob/main/frontend/src/scenes/assets/search.png)